oreqizer/rust-notes/md/10_generics.md

 }
 ```

-The compiler substitutes these placeholders for concrete types on compile time.
+The compiler substitutes these placeholders for concrete types on compile-time.

 ## Turbofish